When have you last done nothing? Truly nothing! With the main holiday season over, have you taken advantage of your time off?

 - Commit small, selfless acts – Doing good is good for you.

-- Focus on ends (like living a good life), no means – Love what is and count your blessings.
+- Focus on ends (like living a good life), not means – Is what you are doing now contributing to your end goal of living your best life?

 - Keep track of where all your time goes – What isn’t measured, isn’t managed.